tbranyen/backbone.cacheit/README.md

 agree, you should put the following plugin into your project.
 CacheIt will work seamlessly.

 https://github.com/amccloud/backbone-safesync

 ## Release notes ##

+### 0.1.0-pre ###

+* Bringing it to the `tbranyen` project standard.
+Just added a bunch of files and compatibility with AMD, Grunt 0.4, etc.
+* Integrated a fix by @LoonyPandora to reject the deferred if the request fails.

 ### 0.0.1 ###